stustanet/stustanet-website/content/officehours.en.md

 ### Membership Online Registration
 If you want to become a member of StuStaNet e.
 V., you can <a href="https://reg.stustanet.de/">easily register online</a>.
-While your application is in progress, you will already provisionally activate some membership services for your room, i.e. you don't have to configure the proxy.
+While your application is in progress, we will already provisionally activate some membership services for your room, i.e. you don't have to configure the proxy.
 Afterwards you have **4 weeks** to come to one of our office hours to pay the application fee.

 <a class="button" href="https://reg.stustanet.de/">Sign up</a>